38. Slovenia and Croatia – 2014

 We had a morning free before our tour, therefore, we booked a tour to the Skocjan caves and Lipizzan horse farm.

 The caves are magnificent.
 A rushing river caused the caves and created wonderful formations.
 One place looked like an enormous cathedral.
 Nature makes more beautiful cathedrals than man can ever do.
-Unfortunately, I don’t have pictures inside the caves.
+Unfortunately, I don’t have pictures from inside the caves.

 The Lipizzan horses stud farm was wonderful.
 The Lipizzan are trained to perform and we had a 45-minute show showcasing their wonderful moves.
 These horses were bred to be white because the Hapsburg queen, Maria Theresa wanted white horses.